tungpham42/Aspire-Assignment/README.md

 Run
 -

-After all, we can now run this app in localhost
+After all, we can now run this app in localhost with this command

     php artisan serve